 More details about this theorem are provided in Theorem~\ref{thm:newRationalCubics_details}.
 The situation about $\cC_{20}\cap\cC_{14}$ is summarized in Remark~\ref{rmk:C20C14}.

 In fact, a cubic in $\cC_{20}\cap\cC_{d}$ possesses infinitely many distinct labellings simultaneously for every admissible $d$.
-The following theorem shows that, given an admissible $d$, there exists a cubic in $\sigma_V(\cC_{20}\cap\cC_{d})$ which owns admissible discriminants, and the minimal one is strictly greater than $d$.
+The following theorem shows that, for each admissible $d$, there exists a cubic in $\sigma_V(\cC_{20}\cap\cC_{d})$ with admissible discriminants among which the minimal one is strictly greater than $d$.
 In particular, the map $\sigma_V$ can potentially produce new rational cubic fourfolds whenever a new divisor $\cC_d$ is found to parametrize rational cubics.

 \begin{thm}[= Theorem~\ref{thm:rationalbiggerdisc}] Let $d\geq 14$ be an even integer which is admissible.
-Then $\sigma_V(\cC_{20}\cap\cC_d)$ contains a component $D$ such that \begin{enumerate}[label=\textup{(\arabic*)}] \itemsep{0pt} \item $D\not\subseteq\cC_{d'}$ for any admissible $d'$ with $d'\leq d$. \item $D\subseteq\cC_{d'}$ for some admissible $d'$ with $d'>d$. \end{enumerate} \end{thm}
+Then $\sigma_V(\cC_{20}\cap\cC_d)$ contains a component $D$ such that \begin{enumerate}[label=\textup{(\arabic*)}] \itemsep{0pt} \item $D\not\subseteq\cC_{d'}$ for any admissible $d'$ with $d'\leq d$, \item $D\subseteq\cC_{d'}$ for some admissible $d'$ with $d'>d$. \end{enumerate} \end{thm}

-This paper is organized as follows: In Section~\ref{sect:veroCubic}, we review the necessary backgrounds about cubic fourfolds containing a Veronese surface, and establish a few propositions required in proving the main results.
+This paper is organized as follows: In Section~\ref{sect:veroCubic}, we review the necessary background on cubic fourfolds containing a Veronese surface and establish a few propositions required in proving the main results.
 These include a birational model for the Veronese locus $\cC_{20}$, and formulas counting the Fourier--Mukai partners of a very general $X\in\cC_d$ with $d$ not divisible by $9$.
 In Section~\ref{sect:involVeroLocus}, we first introduce the Cremona transformation defined by the Veronese surface, then analyze its induced action on $\cC_{20}$, and finally study the action on the locus of rational cubic fourfolds.
-Throughout the paper, we say a member in a moduli space is \emph{very general} provided that it is in the complement of a countably infinite union of divisors.
+Throughout the paper, we say that a member in a moduli space is \emph{very general} provided that it is in the complement of a countably infinite union of divisors.